Premature ovarian insufficiency treatment

-Premature ovarian failure is not a common problem in fertility cases and affects about 1% of women under 40 years of age.
+Premature ovarian failure is not having any eggs to fertilise.
+It is not a common problem in fertility cases and affects about 1% of women under 40 years of age.
 A diagnosis of premature ovarian failure can be very emotional and difficult to accept.
 Knowing when a woman is actually suffering from premature ovarian failure is difficult to determine.
 Normally, a blood test will be taken to measure oestradiol, FSH and AMH levels.

 If you've been diagnosed with premature ovarian failure, make sure the clinic has checked your AMH levels as well as oestradiol and FSH, as often they don't.
 If oestradiol and AMH levels are very low and FSH is high, then it may indicate exhaustion of the ovaries.
 However, if AMH levels are low to satisfactory and FSH levels are normal or slightly high, then it may be beneficial to have oestrogen supplementation (HRT) along with acupuncture and Chinese herbs to kick-start the ovaries.